-Imagine if you could trade out building plan review backlogs, customer complaints, and vacant lots for faster plan review turnarounds, consistent service, and a thriving community.
+But imagine if you could trade out building plan review backlogs, customer complaints, and vacant lots for faster plan review turnarounds, consistent service, and a thriving community.

 By taking four intentional steps to make your department more efficient, you can achieve the 5-day residential plan review turnarounds (and 10-day commercial turnarounds) that we’ve been able to deliver in our 1,000+ partner communities around the country.

-Step 1: Streamline plan reviews
+Step 1: Identify (and eliminate) wasted time spent during plan reviews

 The first big step toward faster building plan reviews is actually a handful of small steps, all of which lead to a better, smarter process for your municipality.
 In order to improve efficiencies and keep up with development, it’s important to implement these must-have approaches to plan reviews: